 SETTING PARAMETERS

-Selecting a process normally leads to a parameter page, where parameter values are chosen.
-Soundshaper knows the requirements of the process and sets up the page accordingly: when the CDP mode (where applicable) is selected, only the relevant parameters are displayed, with appropriate value ranges and normally a default starting value.
+Selecting a process normally leads to the Parameter Page, where parameter values are chosen.
+Soundshaper knows the requirements of each process and displays the appropriate parameters for the selected mode (where applicable), with suitable value ranges and normally a default starting value.
 Values can also be randomized within a chosen range.

-Hitting OK runs the process and returns to the Main Page.
+Clicking RENDER runs the chosen parameter set and returns to the Main Page.
 If the result is unsuitable, double-clicking on the cell re-opens the Parameter Page, where you can adjust the previous settings and re-run the process.
 Alternatively, either UNDO or DELETE clears the cell.

-On the Parameter Page, sets of parameters can be saved temporarily by clicking on one of the Snapshot buttons.
-The first eight of these can also used to store multiple parameter sets.
+Up to 12 parameter sets can also be saved as Snapshots for future use, for example to apply different parameters to the same sound.
+The first eight snapshots can also store multiple parameter sets.
 This enables a stereo or multi-channel file to have a different set of parameter values for each channel.

 A parameter set can be saved as a simple text file or added to a collection of Presets.
 Preset files can contain up to 100 presets, with no limit to the number of possible files.
 The default preset file for a process is loaded automatically, but an alternative can easily be dragged and dropped onto the page.